mythology-and-legends-in-warfare

 The Decline and Enduring Legacy of Norman Heraldry

 Today, heraldic symbols derived from Norman origins appear on national flags, city coats of arms, and corporate logos.
 The lions of England, the cross of St. George, and the fleur-de-lis all owe their widespread use to the heraldic practices of Norman warriors.
 Institutions such as the College of Arms in London still grant and regulate arms using terminology and rules inherited from the Norman period.
 The Royal Heraldry Society of Canada, the Heraldry Society in the UK, and the academic study of early blazon continue to explore and preserve this rich tradition.
+Additionally, museums like the British Museum hold physical examples of Norman heraldic artifacts, offering tangible connections to the past.
 The shields and emblems of Norman warriors are more than historical artifacts—they are a living language of identity, honor, and lineage that speaks across centuries.